ggfauvel/CMA-unfold/README.md

 ---

 Thank you for using the CMA-ES Spectrum Unfolding project!
-We hope it serves your research and analytical needs effectively.
+We hope it serves your research and analytical needs.